-- Keep business and personal finances separate.
+- Separate business and personal finances.

 - Base your bookkeeping on bank transactions, not receipts.